NaveItay/collatz_conjecture_kubernetes_cluster/README.md

 - B. Set up a kubernetes cluster and expose the apllication as a service.
   - 1. Check if virtualization is supported in your machine
   - 2. Install docker desktop
+  - 3. Create a dockerfile
+  - 4. Create a docker-compose.yaml

 <p>
 <br />